 Nomination Process: Each graduate program is allowed up to two nominations.
 Required materials to be submitted as one PDF document include:

 1. A three to five page statement, double-spaced from the student describing the foreign study that the award would support, the proposed study plan and methodology, and the award’s importance to the student’s research project and degree completion.
-Note that the Foundation also wishes to support students with the potential for a meaningful public service career or contribution to international studies or service.
+Students should clearly outline their budget and how the funds would be applied.

 2. Georgetown transcript (unofficial copies are accepted)